-Trustee’s Duty – Duty To Administer Trust According To Its Terms
+Trustee’s Duty to Administer Trust According to Its Terms

 It is common for a trust beneficiary to be concerned their trustee is deviating from the terms of their trust.
-If that is happening, then it is important to know what you can do about it.
+If that is happening, then knowing what you can do about it is essential.

 Suppose a trust makes specific gifts to certain individuals.
 For example, a trust may say each grandchild is to receive $10,000.
 To know what has to happen, just use your common sense.
 If there are three grandchildren and the trust is worth more than $30,000, then the trustee is obligated to distribute from the trust $10,000 to each of the three grandchildren.

 Now that you know what is supposed to happen, evaluate the assets in the trust.
-If the trust has a hundred thousand dollars in cash and little or no debt, then it is reasonable to expect the trustee will make the distributions to each of the grandchildren fairly quickly.
-On the other hand, if the trust owns only the settlor’s house, then obviously there is no cash on hand to distribute.
-The house will have to be sold before the specific gifts can be made.
-If the trustee moves at a businesslike pace to prepare the house for sale, list the house for sale, and get it sold, then the trustee is acting properly.
-If the trustee is not doing these things, then the trustee is breaching their fiduciary duty to the specific gift beneficiaries.
+Suppose the trust has a hundred thousand dollars in cash and little or no debt.
+Then it is reasonable to expect the trustee to make the distributions to each grandchildren fairly quickly.
+On the other hand, if the trust owns only the settlor’s house, there is obviously no cash on hand to distribute.
+The house must be sold before the specific gifts can be made.
+If the trustee moves at a businesslike pace to prepare the home for sale, list the house for sale, and get it sold, then the trustee is acting properly.
+If the trustee is not doing these things, they are breaching their fiduciary duty to the specific gift beneficiaries.

 Whether or not the trust makes specific gifts, it probably has a residuary clause.
-This is just trust lingo that means the trust has some language directing how all the remaining property in the trust is to be distributed.
+This is just trust terminology which means the trust has some language directing how all the remaining property in the trust is to be distributed.
 The single most common residuary clause is one that leaves all the remaining property in equal shares to the settlor’s children.
 (The settlor is the person who created the trust.)
 Usually, these gifts are left outright.
 That means there is no restriction on the children receiving these gifts.
-As soon the trust is in a condition to distribute the assets, they should be distributed to the children.
+When the trust is in a condition to distribute the assets, they should be distributed to the children.

 Here again, it is important to use common sense.
-Every trustee is responsible for gathering trust assets, paying the legitimate debts of the settlor (the person who created the trust), filing income tax returns, and accounting to the trust beneficiaries.
-Depending on the assets in the trust and the settlor’s personal circumstances at the time he or she died, there may be other tasks the trustee has to perform before distributions are made.
+Every trustee is responsible for gathering trust assets, paying the legitimate debts of the settlor (the person who created the trust), filing income tax returns, and accounting for the trust beneficiaries.
+Depending on the assets in the trust and the settlor’s circumstances at the time they died, there may be other tasks the trustee has to perform before distributions are made.
 Exactly what needs to be done will vary from case to case.

 Consider what your trustee has to do and how long it would take a reasonable person to perform these tasks.
 Most often it takes months, perhaps as long as a year, before a trust is in a condition to make the residuary distributions.
 It is unusual, but not impossible, for it to take longer than that.